-Available with CloudCannon hosting on the Enterprise plan.
+Available with CloudCannon hosting on the Pro plan.

 CloudCannon Internationalisation allows you to serve your site in different languages based on the viewers browser settings.

 Tagging content for translation

 First we must add a key to each element we want internationalised.
 To do this add a

 data-i18n attribute with a unique key.
 For example:

 Once you have tagged the elements that need translation, CloudCannon can generate a lookup of the content.
 CloudCannon supports three file extensions:

 To obtain the current locale you can visit any of these URLs on your site: